Home » New York » 9/11 Memorial tours & tickets

 The Survivor Tree

-On the day of the attack, from amongst the rubble of the Twin Towers, the responders pulled out one 2.5 meters (8 feet) tall Callery pear tree.
+On the day of the attack, from amongst the rubble of the Twin Towers, the responders pulled out one 2.5-meter (8-foot) tall Callery pear tree.

-It was nursed back to health and re-planted in the Memorial Plaza and is today 30 feet in height.
+It was nursed back to health and re-planted in the Memorial Plaza, and today, it is 30 feet in height.

 This special tree is yet another story of survival and resilience and stands tall among the many swamp white oak trees at the 9/11 Memorial.